 However, the set of all irrational numbers is uncountable, so there must be some irrational number whose decimal expansion is not computable!
 In fact, since only countably many irrational numbers can be computed, “most” irrational numbers are not computable!

-This fact comes as a shock to students and gives a great of the importance of understanding the difference between countable and uncountable sets.
+This fact comes as a shock to students and gives a great demonstration of the importance of understanding the difference between countable and uncountable sets.

 How to Cite this Page: